Unleash/unleash/website/docs/reference/activation-strategies.md

 title: Activation Strategies
 ---

 It is powerful to be able to turn a feature on and off instantaneously, without redeploying the application.
 Activation strategies let you enable a feature only for a specified audience.
 Different strategies use different parameters.
 Predefined strategies are bundled with Unleash.
-The most straightforward strategy is the standard strategy, which basically means that the feature should be enabled to everyone.
+The recommended strategy is the gradual rollout strategy with 100% rollout, which basically means that the feature should be enabled to everyone.

 Unleash comes with a number of built-in strategies (described below) and also lets you add your own [custom activation strategies](../reference/custom-activation-strategies.md) if you need more control.
 However, while activation strategies are _defined_ on the server, the server does not _implement_ the strategies.
 Instead, activation strategy implementation is done client-side.
 This means that it is _the client_ that decides whether a feature should be enabled or not.